pyros2097/pine/README.md

 Reduce Capital Letters (unlike go)
 Reduce using Shift Key

+No Math Library, maybe everything should be encapsulated within Number class.

 ## Syntax
 The compiler will format all code and also on lint errors fail.
 They may be separate processes though.
 The standard case is camelCase and no other.